schlessinger-lab/pyvol/_sources/introduction.rst.txt

 Overview
 --------

 PyVOL is a python library packaged into a `PyMOL <https://pymol.org/2/>`_ GUI for identifying protein binding pockets, partitioning them into sub-pockets, and calculating their volumes.
 PyVOL can be run as a PyMOL plugin through its GUI or the PyMOL prompt, as an imported python library, or as a command-line program.
 Visualization of results is exclusively supported through PyMOL though exported surfaces are compatible with standard 3D geometry visualization programs.
+The project is hosted on github by the Schlessinger Lab.
+Please access the repository to view code or submit bugs.

 Quick Installation into PyMOL
 -----------------------------